David Shearer: Resignation from Parliament

-Personal achievements
+Honours and awards

-In 1992 Shearer, and his wife Anuschka Meyer, were named the New Zealanders of the Year by The New Zealand Herald after running one of the biggest aid camps in Somalia.
+In 1992, Shearer, and his wife Anuschka Meyer, were named the New Zealanders of the Year by The New Zealand Herald after running one of the biggest aid camps in Somalia.

-In the 1993 New Year Honours Shearer was appointed as a Member of the Order of the British Empire for welfare services to children in Somalia.
-In 1994 he was awarded Save the Children's international Award for Gallantry for service in areas of conflict.
+In the 1993 New Year Honours, Shearer was appointed a Member of the Order of the British Empire, for welfare services to children in Somalia.
+In 1994, he was awarded Save the Children's international Award for Gallantry for service in areas of conflict.
+In 2023, Shearer was conferred an honorary Doctor of Commerce degree by Lincoln University.